gottacatchenall/ms_sampling_effort/manuscript.md

 impact the analysis and prediction of ecological networks, and also to determine how the relationship between sampling effort and likelihood of a "true negative" can guide how we design surveys of ecological interactions [@Jordano2016SamNet].
 In this manuscript the questions we seek to answer are: 1) How many times do you have to observe a non-interaction between two species to be confident in saying that is a true negative?
 2) How "wrong" are the measurements of network structure modularity as a function of false-negative probability? and lastly 3) How do false-negatives impact our ability to make reliable predictions about interactions?
-We conclude by suggest use of null models similar to those presented here as a tool for guiding design of surveys of species interactions henceforth.
+We conclude by suggest use of null models similar to those presented here as a tool for guiding design of surveys of species interactions, and increased adoption of modeling detection error in predictive ecological models.

 # How many observations of a non-interaction do we need to classify it as a true negative?